Anna Heilman

-Anna Heilman, born Hana Wajcblum (December 1, 1928 – May 1, 2011), referred to in other sources as Hanka or Chana Weissman, was one of the surviving prisoners from Auschwitz who plotted to blow up the crematoria.
+Anna Heilman, born Hana Wajcblum (December 1, 1928 – May 1, 2011 age 83), referred to in other sources as Hanka or Chana Weissman, was one of the surviving prisoners from Auschwitz who plotted to blow up the crematoria.
 She, along with her elder sister (Estusia) and other women, smuggled gunpowder out of the Union munitions factory.
 They were then able to pass it from insider to insider until it reached the Sonderkommando.
 The women involved in the gunpowder smuggling chain include Roza Robota (who had direct contact with the men of the Sonderkommando), Ala Gertner, Regina Safirsztajn, Rose Grunapfel Meth, Hadassa Zlotnicka, Marta Bindiger, Genia Fischer, and Inge Frank, among others.

 Early life

 Anna's parents, Jakub and Rebeka Wajcblum, were both deaf.
 She was born on December 1, 1928, into a middle-class assimilated Jewish family in Warsaw, Poland.
 She had two older sisters, Sabina and Estusia.
 All three children had normal hearing and they had a nanny when they were young who was also deaf.
 Jakub was born in Warsaw in 1887 and he owned a factory (Snycerpol) in Warsaw that employed deaf workers to make wooden handicrafts.
 In 1937, he exhibited the factory's items at the Paris Exposition and in 1939 he did so at the New York World's Fair.
 Her mother, Rebeka, was born in 1898 in Pruzany, Poland to a wealthy family.